 Daniela Abril Gutierrez

 Born and raised in the warm northern Mexico, Daniela is a woman of restless mind and passionate about urban landscapes and sustainable urban life.
-She has a BA in Architecture, where she developed a particular interest in urbanism, mobility and research.
+She has a BA in Architecture, and a Master’s in Urban Management and Development by Erasmus University Rotterdam.

 Linkedin